anchan828/nest-kysely/packages/kysely/README.md

 ### Use KyselyService

-Using kysely.startTransaction allows you to propagate transactions.
+Using KyselyService.startTransaction allows you to propagate transactions.

 ```ts
 @Injectable()